UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/1-utility/m1-risk-insurance/index.md

 ## General case

 - Assume now that the loss is no longer `\(c\)`, but a general random variable \$ `\(X \in \mathbb{R}\)`.
-- The uncertainty equivalent is
+- The certainty equivalent is
   `$$I = u^{-1} \left( \; E\left[ u(W_0+X)\right]\; \right).$$`
 - The indifference price is
   $$ P = I - W_0.$$